-168. If you go to the movies, get your tickets cheaper from warehouse stores like Costco or BJ’s.
-Bring your own snacks.
+168. If you go to the movies, get cheaper tickets from warehouse stores like Costco or BJ’s.
+Bring your snacks.

-169. Reuse plastic or paper grocery bags in small trash cans instead of buying.
+169. Reuse plastic or paper grocery bags in small trash cans instead of buying them.

 71. Pay yourself first.
-Have money immediately taken out of your paycheck and transferred to a difficult-to-access savings account.
+Have money immediately removed from your paycheck and transferred to a difficult-to-access savings account.

 172. If you talk yourself out of a purchase.
 Transfer that same amount to your savings account for bonus savings.

 173. A frugal living tip for your yard: Take advantage of the free plants, dirt, and mulch from friends, family, and Facebook.
 We are working on our landscaping, and my mom is our go-to plant and flower person.

 174. If you need contact lenses, consider the costs of contacts versus a Lasik procedure over your life.
 Also, look at getting contacts from Costco, Sam’s Club, or online.

 175. Ditch Weight Watchers or other paid diet plans and look into a group of accountable friends and Facebook groups.